cedricbonhomme/IP-Link/documentation/tutorial.rst

     Saving the matrix...

 The first command generated a graph from the network capture.
-The second one create the matrix *tbot.circos* of relation betwenn IPs, from serialized object *tbot.pyObj*.
+The second one create the matrix *tbot.circos* of relation betwenn IPs,from serialized object *tbot.pyObj*.
+Here is the :download:`generated matrix <_static/tbot.circos>`.
-Here is the `generated matrix <static/tbot.circos>`_.
 The matrix *tbot.circos* will be the input for the Circos table viewer.

 Generation of the Circos circle
 -------------------------------